Zabzx/MovieFevr/README.md

 # MovieFevr
-Movie app that uses an API to display data on movies and TV shows.
+My first JavaScript project where I get data from an API and display it on the page.
+I redid it using react.